yjskrs/docker-zip-server/README.md

 To set up, create an empty directory `public_html/kits` and copy the zip files into it.

+Alternatively, change the second line in the Dockerfile:

+`COPY ./public_html/ /var/www/html/`

+by replacing `./public_html/` with the path to the directory containing the phishing kits.

 Then run the following commands:

 ```